heureclea/time-annotations-compared-public/README.md

 Licence: https://creativecommons.org/licenses/by-sa/4.0/

 Offsets given in the &lt;ptr&gt; elements of the annotations are zero based character offsets calculated from the [sourcedocuments repository](https://github.com/heureclea/sourcedocuments).
+For more details see http://catma.de/documentation/technical-specs/